andresteingress/andresteingress.github.io/_posts/2014-07-22-spock-junit-rules.md

 ### JUnit Rules

 JUnit provides a way to intercept the test suite and test method execution by providing the concept of rules.
-A rule implementation can intercept test method execution and alter the behaviour of these tests, or add cleanup work as it was done in `@Before`, `@After`, `@BeforeClass` and `@AfterClass` or Spock's `setup` and `cleanup` methods.
+A rule implementation can intercept test method execution and alter the behaviour of these tests, or add cleanup work as it was done in `@Before`, `@After`, `@BeforeClass` and `@AfterClass` or Spock's `setup`, `cleanup`, `setupSpec` and `cleanupSpec` methods.
 For a particular test case, an instance of the rule implementation must be available via a public instance field and it must be annotated with `@Rule`.

 For example, the `TestName` rule implementation can be used to have access to the test case name in a test method at runtime.